linode/terraform-provider-linode/docs/resources/lke_cluster.md

 * `tags` - (Optional) An array of tags applied to the Kubernetes cluster.
 Tags are for organizational purposes only.

-* `external_pool_tags` - (Optional) An array of tags indicating that node pools having those tags are defined with a separate `linode_nodepool` resource, rather than inside the current cluster resource.
+* `external_pool_tags` - (Optional) An array of tags indicating that node pools having those tags are defined with a separate `linode_lke_node_pool` resource, rather than inside the current cluster resource.

 ### pool